lassediercks/lassediercks-website/content/posts/TheBiggerPicture.md

 Because I have to try to make a change.
 At least try it.

 I will create Content and Products that result in a new mindset of work.
 A mindset that is rooted in humanity and equality.
 I will create Companies that serve a human intention, not the money.
-I want to connect people with noble intentions and support and guide their actions to make a change.
+I want to support, connect and guide people with noble so their actions to make a change.
 I want to declare a limit of what is financially needed so we can finally start creating companies for the greater good, not the greater money.

 Follow me, It's going to be a hell of a journey.